pharmgatsby/alx-higher_level_programming/0x03-python-data_structures/README.md

-In this project, I learned about sets and dictionaries in Python.
-I practiced using them with the lambda, map, filter, and reduce methods.
+Project done during Full Stack Software Engineering studies.
+It aims to learn about lists, tuples and strings in Python.